Skip to content

 Horse passports

-Passports are a vital piece of documentation as under current legislation, all horses must be microchipped and have a passport.
-It’s also important to comply with all the guidelines and keep their passport updated with changes to food status, castration, new microchip, and death.
-Our passport office can issue passports and we also have lots of advice on various passport-related issues and questions such as loss, replacements, exporting etc.
+Passports are a vital piece of documentation as under current legislation, all equines must be microchipped and have a passport.
+It’s important for horse owners to comply with all the guidelines and keep the passport updated with changes to food status, castration, addition of a microchip, changes of ownership and when the horse passes away.
+All changes need to be made by the passport issuing organisation who oversees that particular passport.

 Friends at the End

-We’re not just here to help horses, we’re also here to support owners.
-‘Friends at the End’ is an initiative we’ve created to make sure that no horse owner or carer must face the loss of their equine companion alone.
-We offer free, confidential support before, during and after the death or loss of a horse, for example, a loan horse returning to their owner.
+We’re not just here to help horses, we’re here for people too.
+‘Friends at the End’ is our support scheme which helps to make sure that no horse owner or carer must face the loss of their equine companion alone.

 Elaine and Blue